PrefectHQ/prefect/docs/tutorials/dask-executor.md

 ## Modes

 Prefect's `DaskExecutor` has 3 operating modes:
-- Using a temporary local cluster
+- Using a local cluster
 - Using a temporary cluster
 - Connecting to an existing cluster